Voyz/ibind/docs/websocket/migration-guide/from-old-ibkr-ws-client-to-v2.md

-# Migrating from IbkrWsClient to IbkrWsClientV2
+# Migrating from IbkrWsClient to IbkrWsClient

-`IbkrWsClientV2` replaces `IbkrWsClient` with a redesigned interface.
+The WebSocket client v2 replaces the old v1 client with a redesigned interface.
 The core responsibilities are the same - connecting to IBKR WebSocket, managing subscriptions, and delivering incoming data - but the model for subscriptions and event consumption has changed significantly.

 ## Imports